microsoft/ChakraCore-wiki/Label-Glossary.md

 ### [**External Contributor**](https://github.com/Microsoft/ChakraCore/labels/External%20Contributor)

-- Pull Request is from an External Contributor and should be assigned to a team member.
+- Pull Request is from an External Contributor (i.e. someone outside the Chakra team) and should be adopted by a Chakra team member.

 ### [**Fixed**](https://github.com/Microsoft/ChakraCore/labels/Fixed)